kinivasu/kinivasu/README.md

 ----
 #### My Interests:

-- ⚡ I an keenly interested in Computer Vision and am a beginner in Machine learning and Deep Learning
+- ⚡ I an keenly interested in Computer Vision and Machine learning
 - 🌱 I'm also interested in App Development using flutter

 ----
 #### Connect with me: